 Cora C. Dickson

-Cora lives in a house in Rock Hall with 8 rescued rabbits.
+Cora lives in a house in Rock Hall with 10 rescued rabbits of her own plus fosters.
 She founded ESRREC because she recognized the lack of resources on the eastern shore for people who want to adopt rabbits.
 The namesake for the store, Usagi (Japanese for “rabbit”), sadly passed away in October 2016 from old age, but her spirit lives on as Cora’s inspiration for ESRREC.
 Cora works in Washington, D.C. in the field of international relations for the U.S. Department of Commerce.

 Deb lives in Lincoln University, PA with family roots in Eastern Shore’s Tilghman Island.
 Her love of animals began at a young age with her first dog Fawn and rabbit Snowflake.
 Since then Deb has been an active member in various animal organizations across the country.
 She shares her home with her love Ed, dog Bella and two adopted rabbits Fiona and Simon, who were rescued as strays by ESRREC.
 She works in Wilmington, DE in the field of financial banking.